viyadb/website/docs/clustering.md

 Clustering
 ===========

-ViyaDB implements shared nothing articecture, which means that workers hold partitions of data independently from each other.
+ViyaDB implements shared nothing architecture, which means that workers hold partitions of data independently from each other.
 This allows for many possible implementations of clustering depending on business requirements and/or restrictions you might have.